mohsen-d/express-vercel-hobby/README.md

 # THE PROBLEM

-When I wanted to deploy my little personal blog to vercel hubby, I got an error saying that `there is a limit of 12 functions on this plan`.
+When I wanted to deploy my little personal blog to vercel hobby, I got an error saying that `there is a limit of 12 functions on this plan`.
 So I needed to decrease the number of endpoints.

 # THE SOLUTION